ResearchScientist/Notes-Conversation-Design/Turn Taking.md

 End each bot message with a prompt for the user to act on.
 Only prompt the user with 1 call to action per bot reply.

+# Interrupt

+Allow for a bot response to be interrupted by the user.
+This is useful when the bot gives a response that is too long or is irrelevant.

+Capture user utterances such as
+- stop
+- no
+- try again

+These should trigger the bot to rephrase the response as a TLDR or to ask for clarification from the user.